Greatest Black Female Superheroes

 Over the years, we have gotten some amazing Black superheroes in both mainstream and independent comics.
 Though other minorities groups have also gained traction in comics over the years, many simply were too politically incorrect to be embraced and admired.
 There is still room for more inclusion of (actually cool) characters that represent the disabled and LGBTQ+ communities.
 Companies are recognizing these needs and are slowly working to fill these gaps.

-And while we wait (somewhat) patiently for better representation and inclusion, it's also important to recognize the fierce black heroines who kick ass in the pages of our favorite comic books.
+And while we wait (somewhat) patiently for better representation and inclusion, it's also important to recognize the fierce black heroines and women superheroes who kick ass in the pages of our favorite comic books.

 Storm began her comic career as one the first major Black female heroes and one of the first Black comic book characters generally.
 One of the most powerful mutants in the X-Men comics, Ororo Munroe served as leader of the X-Men after Cyclops resigned.